 Outstanding Volunteer: Sue Barkhouse – Nominated by Branch Coordinator Shirlee Arnould

-A retired college professor originally from Canada, Sue attended a San Pedro Branch Red Cross meeting in November, 2014 after first volunteering at a blood drive earlier that month after a friend had been in need of blood.
+A retired college professor originally from Canada, Sue attended a San Pedro Branch Red Cross meeting in November 2014 after first volunteering at a blood drive earlier that month after a friend had been in need of blood.
 She immediately stepped up to take on the role as Co-Health Committee leader – Blood Drive Coordinator.
-Sue has successfully coordinated and hosted blood drives in San Pedro which have been held every 3 months where the average in-take has been 30 pints.
-She has also attended other trainings offered by the Belize Red Cross and has been ever present at branch meetings and events.
+Sue has successfully coordinated and hosted blood drives in San Pedro which have been held every 3 months where the average intake has been 30 pints.
+She has also attended other training offered by the Belize Red Cross and has been ever present at branch meetings and events.

 Sue has definitely quantified for outstanding Volunteer for 2015.

 Youth Volunteer: Luis Blanco – Nominated by Branch Media Laurie Norton